burnettderek/BaseStation/README.md

 ![Screenshot of the radio control UI](device-2019-03-02-134436.png)

 # BaseStation
-Base Station is an attempt to create a Android based user interface for common UHF/VHF radio boards such as the RS-UV3A, the DRA-818 series boards.
+Base Station is an attempt to create a Android based user interface for common UHF/VHF radio boards such as the RS-UV3A and the DRA-818 series boards.

 # Features
 Radio control: Change frequency, change offset (offsets calculated internally), change volume, change squelch, enable and set CTCSS (TX only).
 Transmit and save current settings as channel.